30hours/blah2/README.md

 ## Future Work

-- A CFAR detector has not yet been implemented.
+- Add a tracker in delay-Doppler space.
-- Support for the HackRF and RTL-SDR using front-end mixer to sample 2 RF channels in 1 stream.
+- Add ADS-B overlay on the delay-Doppler map.
-- Occasional segmentation fault from a mutex issue.
+- Support for the HackRF and RTL-SDR using a front-end mixer to sample 2 RF channels in 1 stream.

 ## FAQ